 Especially during the rainy season, you’ll have to consider the possibility to get caught by the rain!
 Be aware that when it rains in Costa Rica it often pours down like crazy (you can be completely wet within 10 seconds) and that it often comes with thunder and lightning, so be prepared.
 We always go out with a rain coat and a waterproof bag to protect our electronic devices (mobile phones, camera…), our wallets and other valuables against the rain.
 To reduce the chance of getting wet, we advise you to go out early (the sun already rises around 5:15 am!).
-During the dry season it it's very unlikely that you’ll get cold, but during the wet season you can consider to take a sweater or warmer clothes with you.
+Since Bajos is located in the mountains, you should consider to take a sweater or warmer clothes with you.

 Of course, it’s always a good idea to protect yourself against the sun (whether it is with sun screen or with protective clothes).
 Depending on the time of the year, you’ll also find it helpful to protect yourself from mosquitoes or other small insects that are eager to bite.
 Some clothing brands offer ‘insect bite proof’ fabrics.
 It’s a great way to protect yourself from getting bitten in a more sustainable and healthier way than to spray insects repellent on your skin.
 Always check yourself for ticks after a visit in a forestall area.

 To hike comfortably around Bajos del Toro, we would advise to wear good hiking shoes or stable sport shoes with good profile on the soles.
 Another great option is to wear (or to additionally take) are water resistant (hiking) sandals.
-Also keep in mind that some trails can be really muddy (especially in the rainy season) so your shoes can get pretty dirty!
+Also keep in mind that some trails can be really muddy (especially in the rainy season).

 We personally also really like to take our binoculars.
 Apart from all this equipment it’s advisable to take water and a nice snack for the road or to have a nice picnic.